AttorneyOnline/docs/docs/authoring/characters.md

     - `jur` - Juror (since 2.6)
     - `sea` - Seance (since 2.6)

 - `gender`: (optional, defaults to "male") modifies the sound that plays while your message text scrolls (colloquially called a **"blip"**).
-Blip sound effects can be located in `sounds/blips/` (recommended) or `sounds/general/` with the prefix `sfx-blip` (not recommended).
-For example: - `gender = male` will first try to find a sound file named "male" under `sounds/blips/`.
-If it can't find one... - ...it will instead search for a file named "sfx-blipmale" under `sounds/general/`.
-This is purely to maintain compatibility with pre-2.8.4 servers' file bases - if you're adding a new blip, use `sounds/blips/`!
+  Blip sound effects can be located in `sounds/blips/` (recommended) or `sounds/general/` with the prefix `sfx-[blip]` (not recommended).

-- `chat`: (optional, defaults to your theme) allows characters to use custom **chatboxes** (the box your message appears in).
-Input should be a directory in `misc/` containing the chatbox you want to use. - For example, a character with `chat = dgs` will attempt to use the chatbox contained in `misc/dgs/`. - Assuming `chat_font` and `chat_size` are not set, this will also use the custom chatbox's font settings if it has them.
+- `chat`: (optional, defaults to your theme's chatbox) allows characters to use custom **chatboxes** (the box your message appears in).
+Input should be a directory in `misc/` containing the chatbox you want to use.
+  - For example, a character with `chat = dgs` will attempt to use the chatbox contained in `misc/dgs/`.
+  - Assuming `chat_font` and `chat_size` are not set, this will also use the custom chatbox's font settings if it has them.
   > **TODO:** `misc/` folders have become somewhat more like miniature themes as of 2.8.4, and should have either a section in this guide or their own page. - in1tiate

 - `chat_font`: (optional, defaults to either the one specified by `chat` or the one in your theme, in that order) modifies the font your message text will be in.
 This is clientside, so don't get any ideas about screwing with people by setting it to Comic Sans - you'll only be screwing with yourself!

 - `chat_size`: (optional, same defaults as `chat_font`) modifies the size of your message text.
 Like `chat_font`, this is also clientside.

-- `shouts`: (optional, defaults to your theme and is overridden by your character files) modifies the interjections your character will use if they aren't included in your character folder.
+- `shouts`: (optional, defaults to your theme and is overridden by your character files) modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
 These are located in `misc/`, just like `chat` - in fact, they often share a folder.

+- `effects` (optional, defaults to `default/effects`): specifies misc folder to search for overlay effects, like `chat` and `shouts`.

+- `realization` (optional): specifies custom realization sound to be played; must be located in `base/sound/general`.

 #### `[Emotions]`